sthenic/vltoml/README.md

 - `max_nof_diagnostics` specifies the maximum number of diagnostic messages passed in a `textDocument/publishDiagnostics` notification.
 The default value is `-1` and implies no upper bound.

+- `cache_workspace_on_open` specifies whether or not to attempt to cache *all* the modules present on the include paths (`verilog.include_paths`) when a new file is opened.
+The default value is `true`.
+If the value is set to `false`, then the degree to which the workspace is 'explored' depends on the module hierarchy seen from the opened file.

+  For example, if an instantiation of module `A` is encountered and its declaration is unknown, the source files on the include paths will be analyzed until the declaration is found or the set of source files is exhausted.
+If the declaration of module `B` is also present on the include path, but not instantiated by any module, its declaration will remain unknown, unless it was discovered when searching for module `A`.

+  Not exploring the full workspace affects module instantiation completions but comes with a positive impact on parsing speed for *very* large workspaces.

 - `indent_size` specifies how many spaces to use for one level of indentation.
   The default value is `4`.

 - `tabs_to_spaces` specifies whether or not to insert spaces instead of the tab character `\t` for indentation.
 The default value is `true`.

 - `space_in_named_connection` specifies whether or not to insert a space when completing a named connection, i.e. `.clk_i()` vs. `.clk_i ()`.
 The default value is `false`.